About the Vericant Interview

-The Vericant Interview consists of a proctored writing sample, a face-to-face video interview, and an SEE score.
+The Vericant Interview consists of a proctored writing sample, a face-to-face video interview.
+The high school interview also includes an SEE score.
 It provides U.S. and Canadian schools with a more true and direct method for quickly assessing applicants’ English communication skills and personality.
 For applicants, the Vericant Interview is a fast, comprehensive, and intuitive way for them to show admissions officers who they truly are.

 Vericant’s writing test is designed to showcase an applicant’s academic writing ability.
 Each applicant has 30 minutes to complete the essay.
 Applicants will get to choose one of two (Undergraduate and Graduate level applicants) or three (High School level applicants) randomly assigned essay question prompts to answer.